-Notify the market of profit announcements, dividend declarations, material acquisitions, change of directors, change in major shareholdings, and any other information necessary to enable holders of securities and other members of the public to appraise the position of the company and avoid the establishment of a false market in the securities.
+- submit drafts to the UK-listing authority for approval of all meetings and all circulars (except those of a routine nature) to holders of securities; and - notify the market of profit announcements, dividend declarations, material acquisitions, change of directors, change in major shareholdings, and any other information necessary to enable holders of securities and other members of the public to appraise the position of the company and avoid the establishment of a false market in the securities.
 Such information is to be given to the market as a whole.